-We do not expect to generate revenue for the foreseeable future.
+We do not expect to generate significant revenue for the foreseeable future.

 We have devoted our resources to developing a new generation of products and will not be able to market these products until we have completed clinical trials and obtain all necessary governmental approvals.
-Our lead product candidate, ThermoDox®, and the product candidates we purchased in our acquisition of EGEN are still in various stages of development and trials and cannot be marketed until we have completed clinical testing and obtained necessary governmental approval.
+Our lead product candidate, ThermoDox®, and the product candidates we purchased in our acquisition of substantially all of the assets of Egen, Inc., an Alabama corporation which has changed its company name to EGWU, Inc. after the acquisition (EGEN) are still in various stages of development and trials and cannot be marketed until we have completed clinical testing and obtained necessary governmental approval.
 Following our announcement on January 31, 2013 that the HEAT Study failed to meet its primary endpoint of progression free survival, we continue to follow the patients enrolled in the Heat Study to the secondary endpoint, overall survival.
 Based on the overall survival data from the post-hoc analysis of results from the HEAT Study, launched a pivotal, double-blind, placebo-controlled Phase III trial of ThermoDox® in combination with RFA in primary liver cancer, known as the OPTIMA Study, in the first half of 2014.
 ThermoDox® is currently also being evaluated in a Phase II clinical trial for the treatment of recurrent chest wall breast cancer, known as the Dignity Study, and other preclinical studies.
 GEN-1 is currently in an early stage of clinical development for the treatment of ovarian cancer.
-We plan to initiate a Phase I dose escalation clinical trial in combination with the standard of care in neo-adjuvant ovarian cancer in the second half of 2015 and conduct additional preclinical studies to support a Phase I dose escalating trial evaluating GEN-1 in combination with Avastin® and Doxil® in platinum-resistant ovarian cancer patients.
+We plan to initiate a Phase I dose escalation clinical trial in combination with the standard of care in neoadjuvant ovarian cancer in the second half of 2015 and conduct additional preclinical studies to support a Phase I dose escalating trial evaluating GEN-1 in combination with Avastin® and Doxil® in platinum-resistant ovarian cancer patients.
 The delivery technology platforms that we purchased from EGEN are in preclinical stages of development.
 We do not expect to realize any revenue from product sales in the next several years, if at all, other than minimal revenue from the sale of reagent products we acquired from EGEN.
 We do not expect to realize any revenue from product sales in the next several years, if at all.
 Accordingly, our revenue sources are, and will remain, extremely limited until our product candidates are clinically tested, approved by the FDA or foreign regulatory agencies and successfully marketed.
 We cannot guarantee that any of our product candidates will be successfully tested, approved by the FDA or foreign regulatory agency or marketed, successfully or otherwise, at any time in the foreseeable future or at all.